freshbeka/WAlakefoodwebCN/README.md

 # WAlakefoodwebCN

 ## R
+- 1_WaLakesCN_explore.R - looks at some of the basic differences among ~25 lowland washington lakes and winnows the dataset to lakes used for project
+- 2a_LittoralPelagic_lakes.R -  littoral - pelagic mixing model (species means)
+- 2b_LittoralPelagic_individual.R - individual pelagic - littoral mixing models (lakes with arsenic)
+- 3_ArsenicCN.R - reads Erin's data from googledrive, tidys it, and looks at a combined C, N, and As data
 - Ang_Kil_Isotopebiplots.R - quickly look at preliminary CN data for two lakes.
-- WaLakesCN_explore.R - looks at some of the basic differences among ~25 lowland washington lakes
-- ArsenicCN.R - reads Erin's data from googledrive, tidys it, and looks at a combined C, N, and As data
-- LittoralPelagic.R - runs littoral-pelagic stable isotope mixing models for any lakes that had both zooplankton and snails collected.
+- Angle_Lake.R -
-- Z_Cutscripts.R - Where I dump code I'm not willing to delete forever
+- Z_Cutscript.R - Where I dump code I'm not willing to delete forever

 ## data
 - two lakes